top of page

 Gillian was diagnosed with Parkinson’s Disease in 2012 and after years of not talking about it (useless advice from useless doctors at the time) she is now thrilled to be part of the "Movers and Shakers" and to be able to discuss her experiences and to share those with her fellow podcasters.
 Together with the others, she is excited that the podcast has become a serious (and not so serious) voice of Parkinson’s.

-Gillian's Parkinson’s deteriorated at a rapid rate and she was faced with having to make a decision as to whether to have Deep Brain Stimulation four years ago.
-However, she is very glad that she made the choice in favour of DBS as it stopped the unbearable pain and the quasi-unbearable tremors.
+Her Parkinson’s deteriorated at a rapid rate and Gillian was faced with having to make a decision as to whether to have Deep Brain Stimulation four years ago.
+She is very glad that she made the choice in favour of DBS as it stopped the unbearable pain and the quasi-unbearable tremors.

 bottom of page